SafeEval/hello-python-packaging/docs/precommit_pre-commit.md

 ## Summarized Instructions

+### Installation

 1. Configure the `.pre-commit-config.yaml` file.
 2. Install the package: `pip install pre-commit`
 3. Use the package to install the hooks: `pre-commit install`
 4. Manually run hooks on all files: `pre-commit run --all-files`
 5. Continue regular flow.
 By default, hooks will be run on commit and push.

+### New Hooks

+1. Add the hook to the `.pre-commit-config.yaml` file.
+2. Use the package to install the hooks: `pre-commit install`
+3. Manually run hooks on all files: `pre-commit run --all-files`

 ## Configuration